Dale Howard has been practicing psychiatry in Tacoma for over 30 years. He is chief of mental health at

 Vanessa Honn, Ph.D.

 Dr. Honn earned her Ph.D. in Clinical Psychology from The Ohio State University.
 She completed postdoctoral training in neuropsychology and behavioral medicine at the VA Boston Healthcare System and Boston University School of Medicine.
-She has worked as a clinical psychologist in the state of Washington since 2004.
+She has worked as a clinical psychologist in the state of Washington since 2004 and has been with Rainier Associates since 2007.

 Dr. Honn also specializes in assessment of individuals with dementia, stroke, traumatic brain injury, and other medical and neurologic illnesses.
-Neuropsychological evaluation is designed to carefully evaluate functioning in a broad range of areas including memory, attention, intelligence, verbal ability, visual ability, academic skills, reasoning, problem-solving, and emotional functioning.
-Following a neuropsychological evaluation, Dr. Honn will sit down with you to review the findings and help you understand and adjust to the information provided by the evaluation.
+Neuropsychological evaluation is designed to carefully evaluate a broad range of mental functions including memory, attention, intelligence, verbal ability, visual ability, academic skills, reasoning, problem-solving, and emotional functioning.
+Dr. Honn is not accepting new referrals for neuropsychological evaluation at this time.

 Vanessa Honn - CV